EricNSuarez/todoist-to-gcal-sync/README.md

     The script provides default reminder settings.
 You can customize the reminder types (e.g., email, pop-up) and times (e.g., 10 minutes before, 1 hour before) in the `create_event_with_reminder` function.

+- **Rescheduling Events:**

+    Calendar events are rescheduled when corresponding tasks in Todoist are modified.
+This ensures that your Google Calendar stays up-to-date with any changes made in Todoist (so long as the task summaries stay the same).

 ## Logging

 The script logs relevant information and errors to help with troubleshooting.
 Check the log file `sync.log` for details on the script's execution.